juliuste/disponible/readme.md

         top: 'info',
         second: 'butz-diekleinebratwurst'
     },
-    status: 'avail', // other: 'registered', 'sedo-avail', possibly more
+    status: 'avail', // see the list below
     price: {
         registration: 19, // can be undefined, e.g. for status 'sedo-avail'
         registrationPromo: false,